hegusung/WebHashcat/README.md

 This project is composed of 2 parts:
 - WebHashcat, the web interface made with the django framework
-- HashcatNode, A hashcat wrapper with creates an API over hashcat
+- HashcatNode, A hashcat wrapper which creates an API over hashcat

 ## Usage